-Craigslist Killer Philip Markoff used the classifieds website to solicit his victims.
-From there he targeted women who he robbed, abused, and ultimately, killed one.
+The Craigslist Killer used the classifieds website to solicit his victims.
+From there, Philip Markoff targeted women who he robbed and assaulted before killing one in 2009.

 No one could have predicted that beneath a well-bred exterior lurked the dark mind of a calculated killer.